author image

 What This Means in 2026

-RPA and AI integration in 2026 refers to orchestration platforms where bots, machine learning models, and business rules operate as a single system.
+This evolution reflects a broader RPA and intelligent automation strategy, where enterprises combine automation, AI, and governance into a unified system..
 RPA executes actions, while AI interprets unstructured inputs such as text, documents, or voice.
 Autonomous business processes are workflows that can sense inputs, decide next steps, and act without constant human approval.
 In practice, this autonomy is bounded by policies, audits, and human-in-the-loop controls.
 Enterprises increasingly expect automation stacks to embed governance, explainability, and monitoring rather than treating them as add-ons.
+This aligns with broader enterprise governance practices in AI Governance Framework.

 Core Comparison / Explanation